adamjreed/locomotion/README.md

 - [ ] Build API for stations and live data
 - [x] React app to display a map
 - [ ] Show stations on map
-- [ ] Allow selection of cities dynamically
+- [x] Allow selection of cities dynamically
+- [ ] Build API proxy for third-party transit APIs
 - [ ] Render trains from live results
 - [ ] Animate trains on map

 These are things that need to be done in order to reach what I'd consider a production-ready app:
-- [ ] App hosted on CDN
+- [x] App hosted on CDN
 - [ ] DNS for app and api
 - [ ] Error handling and reliability across the board (monitoring, retries, redundant nodes, etc)
 - [ ] Unit and integration tests